abonner1/abonner1.github.io/_posts/2017-06-16-making_a_rails_app_part_1.markdown

 I don't even think I wrote everything correctly or at least in the ruby way.
 I couldn't figure out when to use `describe`, but those tests work, as well as my models.
 That's all that matters for now!

-If your reading this and haven't gotten to Rails yet, please, take the time to learn a little Rspec the moment you start Rails.
+If your reading this and haven't gotten to Rails yet, please, take the time to learn a little RSpec the moment you start Rails.
 It will save you countless hours of working through every error in your controllers and views until you finally come out with a app that does the job and does it right.

 ## Working it out